microsoft/TypeScript/doc/spec.md

 }
 ```

-‘A’, ‘B’, ‘D’, and ‘E’ are constant members with values 0, 1, 10, and 11 respectively, and ‘C’ is a computed member.
+'A', 'B', 'D', and 'E' are constant members with values 0, 1, 10, and 11 respectively, and 'C' is a computed member.

 In the example